strimzi/strimzi-kafka-oauth/examples/kubernetes/README.md

 * `kafka-oauth-single-introspect.yaml`

-A single node Kafka cluster using Apache Kafka 2.3.1 with OAuth 2 authentication using `demo` realm, and introspection endpoint for access token validation.
+A single node Kafka cluster using Apache Kafka 2.3.1 with OAuth 2 authentication using the `demo` realm, and introspection endpoint for access token validation.

 * `kafka-oauth-single-authz.yaml`

-A single node Kafka cluster using Apache Kafka 2.3.1 with OAuth 2 authentication using `kafka-authz` realm, a fast local signature validation, and Keycloak Authorization Services for token-based authorization.
+A single node Kafka cluster using Apache Kafka 2.3.1 with OAuth 2 authentication using the `kafka-authz` realm, a fast local signature validation, and Keycloak Authorization Services for token-based authorization.

 * `kafka-oauth-single-2_4.authz.yaml`